wavefrontHQ/docs/pages/doc/csp_users_roles.md

 VMware Cloud services includes *built-in* service roles for each service on the platform, including Operations for Applications service roles.
 Additionally, VMware Cloud services supports *custom* roles.

 - A given role can be assigned for a certain time period or without an expiration date.
 - In a multi-tenant environment, a given user can have different service roles for the different Operations for Applications service instances (tenants).
-Service roles apply to all tenants.
+Custom roles apply to all tenants.

 The VMware Cloud Services Console **Roles** page lists all service roles and custom roles in your VMware Cloud organization.
 To navigate to this page: